-Since its founding in 1996, the Center for the Study of Gender and Sexuality (CSGS) at the University of Chicago has become a major center for faculty and graduate research and pedagogical training and has developed an extensive undergraduate program in gender and sexuality studies.
-Areas of faculty interest include gender and sexuality studies in the fields of literature and language, history, political science, biology, sociology, anthropology, economics, visual arts, media studies, human development, law, and medicine.
+Founded in 1996, the Center for the Study of Gender and Sexuality (CSGS) at the University of Chicago is a major center for faculty and graduate research and pedagogical training and has developed an extensive undergraduate program in gender and sexuality studies.
+Areas of faculty interest include gender and sexuality studies in the fields of literature and language, history, political science, biology, sociology, anthropology, economics, visual arts, media studies, human development, law, religion, and medicine.
 After extensive renovations in 2013, our building now features seminar rooms to host classes and workshops, space for our events and community activities and other resources.

-CSGS remains committed to teaching, research support, and active engagement at the University, while also reaching out to public areas where gender and sexuality come together with other political, artistic, and intellectual concerns.
+CSGS is committed to teaching, research support, and active engagement at the University, while also reaching out to the broader community, where gender and sexuality come together with other political, artistic, and intellectual concerns.
 In addition to our curriculum, we engage students, faculty, alumni, and the community through guest lectures, conferences, speaker and film series, and a host of other programming.

 Engage with Us